You want smart political talk without the meltdowns?

 Really?

-Nothing by say uh fighting.
+Nothing by say a fighter.

-Well, if they want to give us some additional concessions, that's Okay.
+Well, if they want to give us some additional concessions, that's okay.

 You can't do much better.